saptashwa2004/JHU-CRC-Vaccinations/README.md

 ### Overview Of Contents

-- **For the analysis:** "Analysis Script_Vaccinations Time-Series Plot.R"
+- **For the analysis:** `Analysis Script_Vaccinations Time-Series Plot.R`
-- **For cleaning the raw data:** "Cleaning Script_Vaccinations.R"
+- **For cleaning the raw data:** `Cleaning Script_Vaccinations.R`
-- **For harmonizing census data:** "Population Estimates and Projections/Population Data Cleaning Script.R"
+- **For harmonizing census data:** `Population Estimates and Projections/Census Data Harmonization Script.R`
 - **R version:** 4.4.1
 - ``renv`` is included to reproduce the environment.

 **NOTE:** The cleaning and census harmonization scripts have already been run to generate the necessary files called in the analysis workflow.
-Users of this repository will only need to open the "Analysis Script_Vaccinations Time-Series Plot.R".
+Users of this repository will only need to open the `Analysis Script_Vaccinations Time-Series Plot.R`.

 ## Using this Repository